Wicca

+Terminology

-Definition and terminology
+Definition

-Scholars of religious studies classify Wicca as a new religious movement, and more specifically as a form of modern Paganism.
-Wicca has been cited as the largest, best known, most influential, and most academically studied form of modern Paganism.
-Within the movement it has been identified as sitting on the eclectic end of the eclectic to reconstructionist spectrum.
+Scholars of religious studies classify Wicca as a new religious movement, and more specifically as a form of modern paganism.
+Wicca has been cited as the largest, best known, most influential, and most academically studied form of modern paganism.
+It is an eclectic religion, as opposed to reconstructionist paganism.

-Several academics have also categorised Wicca as a form of nature religion, a term that is also embraced by many of its practitioners, and as a mystery religion.
-However, given that Wicca also incorporates the practice of magic, several scholars have referred to it as a "magico-religion".
+Several academics also categorise Wicca as a nature religion, a term embraced by many Wiccans, and as a mystery religion.
+But because Wicca also incorporates the practice of magic, several scholars have referred to it as a "magico-religion".
 Wicca is also a form of Western esotericism, and more specifically a part of the esoteric current known as occultism.
-Academics like Wouter Hanegraaff and Tanya Luhrmann have categorised Wicca as part of the New Age, although other academics, and many Wiccans themselves, dispute this categorisation.
+Academics like Wouter Hanegraaff and Tanya Luhrmann have categorised Wicca as part of the New Age, although other academics, and many Wiccans themselves, dispute this.

-Although recognised as a religion by academics, some evangelical Christians have attempted to deny it legal recognition as such, while some Wiccan practitioners themselves eschew the term "religion" – associating the latter purely with organised religion – instead favouring "spirituality" or "way of life".
-Although Wicca as a religion is distinct from other forms of contemporary Paganism, there has been much "cross-fertilization" between these different Pagan faiths; accordingly, Wicca has both influenced and been influenced by other Pagan religions, thus making clear-cut distinctions between them more difficult for religious studies scholars to make.
+Although recognised as a religion by academics, some evangelical Christians have attempted to deny it legal recognition as such, while some Wiccans themselves eschew the term "religion", associating it purely with organised religion, and instead favour "spirituality" or "way of life".
+Wicca is distinct from other forms of contemporary paganism, but there has been "cross-fertilization" between these different faiths.
+Wicca has both influenced and been influenced by other pagan religions, making clear-cut distinctions more difficult for religious studies scholars.

-The terms wizard and warlock are generally discouraged in the community.

 In Wicca, denominations are referred to as traditions, while non-Wiccans are often termed cowans.

-"Witchcraft" and "Wicca"
+Names

 When the religion first came to public attention, its followers commonly called it "Witchcraft".
-Gerald Gardner—the man regarded as the "Father of Wicca"—referred to it as the "Craft of the Wise", "Witchcraft", and "the Witch-cult" during the 1950s.
-Gardner believed in the theory that persecuted witches had actually been followers of a surviving pagan religion, but this theory has now been proven wrong.
-There is no evidence that he ever called it "Wicca", although he did refer to its community of followers as "the Wica" (with one c).
+Gerald Gardner—the man regarded as the "Father of Wicca"—called it the "Craft of the Wise", "Witchcraft", and "the Witch-cult" during the 1950s.
+Gardner believed in the theory that persecuted witches had actually been followers of a surviving pagan religion, but this theory has been disproved.
+There is no evidence that he ever called it "Wicca", although he did call its community of followers "the Wica" (with one c).
 As a name for the religion, "Wicca" developed in Britain during the 1960s.
-It is not known who first used this name for the religion, although one possibility is that it might have been Gardner's rival Charles Cardell, who was calling it the "Craft of the Wiccens" by 1958.
+It is not known who first used this name for the religion, although one possibility is that it was Gardner's rival Charles Cardell, who was calling it the "Craft of the Wiccens" by 1958.
 The first recorded use of the name "Wicca" was in 1962, and it had been popularised to the extent that several British practitioners founded a newsletter called The Wiccan in 1968.